kovaroman/treocore/docs/en/user-guide/user-interface.md

  - **Created** – the date and time of the record creation, as well as its author; not changeable.
  - **Modified** – the date and time of the record modification, not changeable.
  - **Followers** – who is following the changes in the record.

+>The "Owner", "Assigned user", and "Teams" fields are enabled/disabled by the administrator. <br/>

 TreoCore modules can add more panels to the side view panel.